Determining your business’s value is crucial whether you’re seeking funding, planning for retirement, or preparing for a sale.

 - Mergers and acquisitions: Valuation is essential for determining a fair price for the target company.

-- Estate planning and succession planning: Accurate valuation ensures a smooth transition of ownership.
+- Estate planning and succession planning: Accurate valuation ensures a smooth ownership transition.

-In California, a state known for its entrepreneurial spirit and competitive business environment, a thorough understanding of business valuation is paramount.
+A thorough understanding of business valuation is paramount in California, a state known for its entrepreneurial spirit and competitive business environment.

-Fun Facts: In 2024, California had 4.2 million small businesses, which is the most of any state in the US.
-This number accounts for 99.9% of all businesses in the state.
+Fun Facts: In 2024, California had 4.2 million small businesses, the most of any state in the US.
+These businesses account for 99.9% of the state’s total.

 Factors Influencing Business Value